IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 # Virga

-## Authenticating with GCloud

-Projects generated with `--auth` require GCR access to download and run the Noct service, Indico's platform-wide authentication server.
-To setup GCR access on your machine:

-1. Download the `gcr` service account key file provided by an Indico admin (check with your employee contact or DevOps).
-2. Download the Google Cloud SDK (<https://cloud.google.com/sdk/docs/install>).
-3. Authenticate with the provided service account key: `gcloud auth activate-service-account --key-file=/path/to/key.json`.
-4. Configure Docker to run with GCR: `gcloud auth configure-docker`.

 ## Generating an app

 Virga applications, and Virga itself, are [Poetry](https://python-poetry.org/) projects; they use Poetry as a python dependency and virtual environment manager.
 To install Poetry, follow the [instructions on its documentation site](https://python-poetry.org/docs/).